A-ar/Multi-Threaded-Travelling-Salesman-Problem/README.md

 # Multi-Threaded-Travelling-Salesman-Problem-Held-Karp-Algorithm
-much faster results than traditional heuristic methods due to parallelization, reduced time complexity and dynamic optimization using memoization.
+much faster results than traditional heuristic methods due to parallelization, reduced runtime and dynamic optimization using memoization.